1. Choose the date

 This isn’t a fast rule, but don’t hire a developer that outsources jobs.
 If you hired a developer because you’re impressed with their portfolio, style, and rate, your project must not suffer in the hands of another third-party developer.

-If you have read this article and not just scan it, then you’re more likely to hire the right developer for your app project.
+If you have read this article and not just scan it, then you’re more likely to hire an app developer.
 It’s not a guarantee but if you follow the steps and take precautions your next hire will be a blissful experience.
 I’m sure.

 Remember that anyone with a computer and access to the internet could claim to be an app developer.
 So again, I’ll advise that you take this steps to protect yourself, your brand, and your product.